Eliza Lucas: Move to South Carolina

 In 1738, the year Eliza would turn 16, Colonel Lucas moved his family from Antigua to South Carolina, where he had inherited three plantations from his father.
 With tensions increasing between Spain and England, he believed his family would be safer in Carolina than on the tiny, exposed island in the West Indies.
-Eliza's grandfather, John Lucas, had acquired three tracts of land: Garden Hill on the Combahee River (1,500 acres), another 3,000 acres on the Waccamaw River, and Wappoo Plantation (600 acres) on Wappoo Creek—a tidal creek that connected the Ashley and Stono Rivers.
+Eliza's grandfather, John Lucas, had acquired and developed three tracts of land: Garden Hill, a 1,500-acre plantation producing tar and timber on the Combahee River; a 3,000-acre rice plantation on the Waccamaw River; and the 600-acre Wappoo Plantation along Wappoo Creek—a tidal creek that connected the Ashley and Stono Rivers.
 They chose to reside at Wappoo, which was 17 miles by land to Charleston (then known as Charles Town) and six miles by river.

 In 1739, Colonel Lucas had to return to his post in Antigua to deal with the political conflict between England and Spain.
 He was appointed lieutenant governor of the island.
 England's involvement in the War of the Austrian Succession thwarted his attempts to move back to South Carolina with his family.
-Eliza's letters to him show that she regarded her father with great respect and deep affection, and demonstrated that she acted as head of the family in terms of managing the plantations.
-Her mother and daughter Polly returned to Antigua to be with Colonel Lucas in 1744 at which time Colonel Pickney proposed to Eliza and they were married.
+Eliza's letters to him show that she regarded her father with great respect and deep affection, and demonstrate that she acted as head of the family in terms of managing the plantations.
+Her mother and sister Polly returned to Antigua to be with Colonel Lucas in 1744, at which time Colonel Charles Pinckney proposed to Eliza and they were married.
 The plantations were heavily mortgaged by her father to attain higher rank in the military.
 He arranged a lease of their home on Wappoo Creek before his wife and daughter departed.
-An arrangement was made with Mr. Pickney to have only a small dowry settlement of all rights to the indigo crop there from Wappoo (According to the letterbook of Eliza Lucas Pinkney xvi, xi).
+An arrangement was made with Pinckney to have only a small dowry settlement of all rights to the indigo crop there from Wappoo (According to the letterbook of Eliza Lucas Pinckney xvi, xi).